 Men, be better.

 Men, friends of women - if you see something, say something.
-If you're in a conversation and hear something that goes against your beliefs, say so.
-Tell the offending person how their view affects you and the people you love.
-You can say, "Hey, my friend Kim (female human) has been licked on the face and just barely not kidnapped.
-I like Kim, she's smart and cool, and she didn't deserve that.
+You can say, "Hey, my friend Kim (human woman) has been licked on the face and just barely not kidnapped.
 We need to do better."

 I am lucky to have caring, compassionate men in my life, especially my husband.
 But I